stateofca/opencred/README.md

 It is also possible to use an embedded Google Translate widget that will enable translations without including all of the translations in the configuration.
-To enable this feature include a `customTranslateScript` property in the config with a URL to a script that includes a script for injecting the widget.
+To enable this feature include a `customTranslateScript` property (which will override manual translations) in the config with a URL to a script that includes a script for injecting the widget.
 To use the default Google Translate script use the following config:

 ```yaml
 customTranslateScript: https://translate.google.com/translate_a/element.js?cb=googleTranslateElementInit